urbanjost/M_time/README.md

     Easter day: the 12th day of April in the year of our Lord 2020

-The example program "now" easily lets you try out various options.
+In particular, the example program "now" easily lets you try out various options.
 With no options it displays allowed formats.
 For example:

       ./now year month day
       ./now 'julian epoch ordinal'